Matgenix/jobflow-remote/doc/source/user/runner.rst

 processes have been terminated.

 .. warning::
-    The ``Runner`` is designed to recognize the signal and **wait the completion of the action being performed**, before actually exiting.
+    The ``Runner`` is designed to recognize the signal and **wait for the completion of the action being performed**, before actually exiting.

 .. note::
-    Since the supervisor processes remains active, when starting the runner again after a stop it is not possible to switch from a single process to a split configuration or the other way round.
+    Since the supervisor process remains active, when starting the runner again after a stop it is not possible to switch from a single process to a split configuration or the other way round.
 It is necessary to shut down the whole daemon in that case.